dotrongnhan/abac-gogo/README.md

 A comprehensive **Attribute-Based Access Control (ABAC)** system implemented in Go 1.23+, featuring advanced policy evaluation, PostgreSQL storage, HTTP service integration, and enterprise-grade security controls.

-> **🆕 NEW: User-Based ABAC Architecture** - The system now supports structured user attributes with relational data models (users, departments, positions, roles) while maintaining backward compatibility with the legacy subject model.
+> **🆕 NEW: User-Based ABAC Architecture** - The system has been fully migrated to structured user attributes with relational data models (users, departments, positions, roles) using a clean Subject interface abstraction.
+All legacy SubjectID references have been removed.

 ## ✨ Key Features